Azure/iot-edge-v1/doc/devbox_setup.md

 This section shows you how to set up a development environment for the Azure IoT Gateway SDK on Ubuntu.

-1. The following packages are needed and they can be installed with the following command line:
+1. The following packages are needed and they can be installed with the following commands:
 ```
+sudo apt-get update
 sudo apt-get install curl build-essential libcurl4-openssl-dev git cmake libssl-dev uuid-dev valgrind libglib2.0-dev
 ```
 2. Clone the latest version of this repository to your Ubuntu machine with the recursive parameter